-When it comes to edible dose, there are different sizes available.
+When it comes to edible doses, there are different sizes available.
 For instance, 2.5 to 5 mg of THC is a small dose, which can help boost creativity levels and concentration at work.
 It’s ideal for mild pain relief, stress, and anxiety.
 However, individuals with a high tolerance to THC can go for 30-50 mg of THC.
 It can help them receive significant euphoric effects along with increasing the risks of cognitive function impairment.

 THC affects people differently.
 So, it’s important to start slow and small.
-Microdosing allows you to learn about the effects of THC on your body so that you can adjust the dose and avoid side-effects.
+Microdosing allows you to learn about the effects of THC on your body so that you can adjust the dose and avoid side effects.

 Avoid mixing edibles with alcohol.
 Science says that drinking alcohol with marijuana enhances the bioavailability of THC.